Author, Andrew Gibson

 Are there differences between currency brokers?

-There are quite a few companies in the industry, so it can be difficult to decide who to choose.
+There are quite a few companies to choose from, so it can be difficult to decide who to choose and why.

 The main difference to look out for is whether the company is a broker or just an online platform.

 These days there are a growing number of online-only operators.

 Some of the biggest names in the online-only world are PayPal, Transferwise, Revolut and CurrencyFair.

 You need to register yourself, upload your ID, enter all the payment information and select the currencies and time you want to exchange your money.